dfinity/sns-testing/draft_1_proposal_instructions.md

       Most likely, this is happening because some of the neurons that the swap generates have dissolve delays that are too small for them to vote.
-      Whereas, the script is not aware of this.
+      Whereas, the script tries to vote with all neurons, and does not consider whether a neuron would be able to vote.

-   2. '''
+   2. ```
       Neuron already voted on proposal.
-      '''
+      ```

-      Most likely, this happens because some neurons vote automatically via following.
-Whereas, this script is not aware of that.
+      Most likely, this happens because some neurons already voted automatically
+      via following.
+Whereas, this script is not aware of this.